-So, you are moving into a new house, that is exciting.
+You are moving into a new house, that is exciting!
 While your stay may only be temporary, you should feel as comfortable and safe as possible.
-Have you thought about contents insurance?

-Some tenants may feel as though contents may not be worth it as their possessions may not hold much value, but if you go through all of your items they may be worth more than first thought.
+Some tenants may feel as though contents may not be worth it as their possessions may not hold many valuable items in their rental property, but if you go through all of your items the replacement costs may be worth more than first thought and replacing them can be a nightmare!

 A good idea is to create an inventory of all of your items and tally up their worth.
-Then ask yourself if you would be able to afford to replace them in the worst-case scenario.
+Then ask yourself if you are in a good financial situation to replace them in the worst-case scenario.
 If the answer is no, it might be a good idea to get contents insurance.

-You can also get insurance to cover accidental damage.
+Accidental damage - Most content insurance policies wont cover you for accidental mishaps or breakages to glassware, ceramics or sanitary fixtures.
 This might be a good idea if you have young children, or if you yourself are particularly clumsy (like me).
-Your brand new flat screen might thank you.
+Your brand new flat screen might thank you as it'll fall under these insurance products.